Vectorization of a thread-parallel Jacobi singular value decomposition method: Vectorization of eigendecompositions of order two

 \subsection{Branch-free computation of the Jacobi rotations}

 Assume that $A$, represented by its lower triangle elements $a_{11}$, $a_{21}$, and $a_{22}$, has already been scaled.
-From the annihilation condition $U^{\ast}AU=\Lambda$, as shown in \cref{ss:SM1.1} of the supplementary material similarly to~\cite{Hari-BegovicKovac-21}, but using the fused multiply-add operation ($\mathop{\mathrm{fma}}(a,b,c)=\mathop{\mathrm{RN}}(a\cdot b+c)$) with a single rounding of its result~\cite{IEEE-754-2019}, and assuming $\arg{0}=0$ for determinacy, it follows
+From the annihilation condition $U^{\ast}AU=\Lambda$, as shown in \cref{ss:SM1.1} similarly to~\cite{Hari-BegovicKovac-21}, but using the fused multiply-add operation with a single rounding of its result~\cite{IEEE-754-2019} (i.e., $\mathop{\mathrm{fma}}(a,b,c)=\mathop{\circ}(a\cdot b+c)$, where $\circ$ denotes the chosen rounding method), and assuming $\arg{0}=0$ for determinacy, it follows

 and for $\alpha$ from~\cref{e:1}, in the complex case computed as in~\cref{e:zpolar},

 In the real case~\cref{e:alpha} leads to $\mathrm{e}^{\mathrm{i}\alpha}=\mathop{\mathrm{sign}}{a_{21}}=\pm 1$ (note, $\mathop{\mathrm{sign}}{\pm 0}=\pm 1$).
 Also,